openshift/cluster-bootstrap/cmd/checkpoint/README.md

 This is accomplished by managing checkpoints as static pod manifests:

-- When the checkpointer sees that a "parent pod" (a pod which should be checkpointed), is succesfully running, the checkpointer will save a local copy of the manifest.
+- When the checkpointer sees that a "parent pod" (a pod which should be checkpointed), is successfully running, the checkpointer will save a local copy of the manifest.

 - If the parent pod is detected as no longer running, the checkpointer will "activate" the checkpoint manifest.
 It will allow the checkpoint to continue running until the parent-pod is restarted on the local node, or it is able to contact an api-server to determine that the parent pod is no longer scheduled to this node.